tytydraco/yessleep/out/Along_Came_the_Spider_God.md

 This house wasn’t haunted; it was infested.
 There were spider webs everywhere, and I could hear scratching in the walls and the sound of many things crawling.

 I was trapped here.
 They had trapped me in here.
-They called themselves my friends, but what friends ensured that when they pricked you, they nicked a vein to watch you bleed out.
+They called themselves my friends, but what friends ensured that when they pricked you, they nicked a vein to make sure you bled out?

 I heard them laughing from behind the door.
 Their voices mimicked every sound I made.